Well, I shouldn’t say “don’t”, you might…I am totally generalizing here but hear me out.

 As for the “less likely to take drugs” part – that could be a whole other blog.
 I’m not anti-drugs, but it’s sad to see people dependent on a drug that 1.
 Will NEVER cure their problems and 2.
 Have people think they actually have fixed their problem.
 This deceives people into thinking that if the symptom is taken away, health is restored – so very far from the truth.
 We are very lucky to have the health care specialists and medical technology that we do, but they aren’t meant for long term care of chronic conditions.

 The more educated people are about how their body works, the more likely they are to take a more natural approach at fixing things.
 The human body is always trying to heal itself.
 Sometimes it just needs a little outside push.
-For many, Chiropractic care provides that push.
+For many, Chiropractic care and professionals like Dr. Adcock Tyler Tx chiro provide that push.

 So what is it that chiropractic patients have that can save their life?
 KNOWLEDGE.
 Those who see chiropractors are much more aware of what is normal for their body and what is not.
 They are more likely to take a proactive approach to their health care and focus on preventative health rather than reactive forms of treatment (in other words, they look to prevent the issue from occurring in the first place rather than trying to fix it once it’s here).
 Every patient that comes into my office is being proactive about their health (even if they have waited “too long”, they will still walk away with information that will help them).
 This knowledge may not only add years to their life, but life to their years.